-Finally after 2 years of waiting for their turn, they are now a fun a up-cycled DIY wind chime and decor 🙂
+Finally, after 2 years of waiting for their turn, they are now a fun a recycled DIY wind chime and decor perfect for spring!

-Materials needed for DIY wind chime from up-cycled bottles –
+Materials needed for up-cycled glass bottle decor –

-Step 1 – Clean your bottles – I washed the bottles by hand to clean out all the old “colored glue” and then gave them a pass through the dishwasher.
+Step 1 – Clean the bottles.
+I washed the bottles by hand to clean out all the old “colored glue” and then gave them a pass through the dishwasher for good measure.

-Step 2 – Color them – Once they were dry, I gave them a couple coats of transparent glass paint to add a hint of color.
+Step 2 – Once they are dry, apply a couple coats of transparent glass paint to add a hint of color.

 Step 3 – Follow the directions to cure.
 The directions on the glass paint I used, call for air drying for 21 days or bake in the oven at 350C for 1 hour… I don’t know about you but I do not have the patience to wait for 21 days for my bottles to be ready for use (!!).
 Of course, I went the baking route.
 Here are all the bottles colored, baked and ready!

-Step 4 – Tie them up – First tie the wire around the necks.
-I gave them 3-4 passes followed by lots of twisting in the end to make them secure.
-I cut the wires at varying approximate lengths.
+Step 4 – Tie the wire around the necks with 3-4 loops around the necks followed by twisting the ends to make them secure.
+The wires can be cut to random lengths.

-Step 5 – Tie them to the pipe clamp – I tied them to the pipe clamp at different lengths, making sure there was a little overlap between the bottles to bump and be wind chimes.
+Step 5 – Tie them to the pipe clamp making sure there is some overlap between the bottles so they can bump and act like a wind chime.

 I love to look out my kitchen window and catch this view!
 Flowers always brighten up your mind 🙂